Cacti/documentation/User-Domains.md

 or Active Directory Group Permissions to limit who can login using those customer permissions.

-Once a user login in for the first time, thier permissions will enherit the Template accounts permission settings including User Group's and their permissions.
+Once a user login in for the first time, their permissions will enherit the Template accounts permission settings including User Group's and their permissions.